codebulb/LambdaOmega/README.md

 *	Free & Open source ([New BSD license](https://github.com/codebulb/LambdaOmega/blob/master/LICENSE)).

 ## How to use it
-LambdaOmega is not released yet; however, if you feel adventurous, can use [JitPack](https://jitpack.io/) to add its SNAPSHOT dependency to your Maven project:
+Use [JitPack](https://jitpack.io/) to add its dependency to your Maven project:
 ```
 <dependency>
     <groupId>com.github.codebulb</groupId>
     <artifactId>LambdaOmega</artifactId>
-    <version>aeb4090f62</version>
+    <version>0.1_RC-1</version>
 </dependency>
 ```
-Replace the `version` by the current commit hash to get the newest SNAPSHOT.
-Visit [JitPack's docs](https://jitpack.io/docs/) for more information.
+Replace the version by the branch of your choice or the current commit hash to get the newest SNAPSHOT.
+Visit [JitPack's docs(https://jitpack.io/docs/) for more information.

 ## Getting started with Collections
 The heart of LambdaOmega are the wrapper classes `L` and `M` which wrap around vanilla Java Collection `List` or `Map`, respectively (decorator pattern) to provide a more concise and more enjoyable API to the underlying collection.